US redirecting $25M in aid for East Jerusalem hospitals

-WASHINGTON (AP) — The Trump administration says it is “reprogramming” $25 million in aid for East Jerusalem hospitals and will direct the money toward “high-priority projects elsewhere.”
+WASHINGTON (AP) — The Trump administration said Saturday that it is cutting $25 million meant for East Jerusalem hospitals and putting the money toward “high-priority projects elsewhere.”

-The move announced Saturday is part of a review of U.S. assistance to the Palestinian Authority and in the West Bank and Gaza that was ordered by President Donald Trump to ensure the spending was in line with U.S. national interests.
+The move follows the State Department’s late August announcement that the administration is slashing more than $200 million in bilateral aid to the Palestinians following a review that President Donald Trump ordered to ensure the spending was aligned with U.S. national interests.

+The Palestinians had held out hope that the hospital money would be spared because it was not included in the previously announced cut.
+On Saturday, the Palestinian Authority denounced the administration’s move as “an act of political blackmail.”

+The State Department said the review was intended to make sure the American aid was “being spent in accordance with U.S. national interests and were providing value to the U.S. taxpayer.”
+The administration “will be redirecting approximately $25 million originally planned for the East Jerusalem Hospital Network.
+Those funds will go to high-priority projects elsewhere,” the department added.
+It did not identify the projects.

 Most Read Nation & World Stories